lemonbeat/service_client_java/README.md

 ./gradlew javadoc
 ```

+## Acquiring a client certificate
+you can use `create-signing-request.sh` to generate the CSR file.
+You can send the CSR file to Lemonbeat in order to obtain your client certificate.

 ## Getting started

 The broker uses AMQP which uses an encrypted connection.
 To connect with the java client you'll need a jks file.